Proposal Guidance from NCFR Sections

 Dane Rivas-Koehl, Program Representative

 SNP sessions promote professional skill development and provide relevant information to students (graduate and undergraduate) and new professionals (within five years of their final degree).
-The primary focus of SNP sessions is promoting professional development for students, teachers, researchers, and practitioners at the early stages of their careers.
+The primary focus of SNP sessions is to support the professional development of students, teachers, researchers, practitioners, and others at the early stages of their careers.

-Proposals are welcomed in all formats related to cultivating skills, knowledge, and critical perspectives relevant to students and new professionals.
-If you are a student or new professional with a proposal outside of those foci, it may be a better fit in one of the other sections.
+Proposals are welcome in any format that cultivates skills, knowledge, and critical perspectives relevant to students and new professionals.
+All proposals relevant to Family Science will be considered; however, priority will be given to sessions that clearly advance the conference theme/subthemes and goals.
+If you are a student or new professional with a proposal outside of these foci, it may be a better fit in another conference section.

 Contact: Dane Rivas-Koehl, Department of Human Development and Family Studies, University of Illinois; email: mdr8@illinois.edu